nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Europium-rich:** Pertaining to the high content of europium in the polymer matrix.

-### Expanded Definition and Usage\nThe **cds@eu/gmp Infinite Coordination Polymer Nanoparticle** is particularly valued for its multifunctionality and safety in clinical and environmental applications.
+### Expanded Definition and Usage:
+The **cds@eu/gmp Infinite Coordination Polymer Nanoparticle** is particularly valued for its multifunctionality and safety in clinical and environmental applications.
 The tandem use of CdS and Eu within an ICP framework allows for the stable encapsulation of therapeutic agents or contrast enhancers, which can be activated or detected via external light sources.
 This property is crucial for real-time imaging in medical diagnostics and precise targeting in drug delivery systems.
 Additionally, their application in environmental monitoring benefits from the high sensitivity and selectivity of cadmium sulfide towards various heavy metals, enabling accurate environmental assessments and pollutant tracking.